ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The value of the dialog parameter is an array of [Dialog Objects](#dialog-object).
 It should be noted that the Dialog Objects may not be sorted in chronological order.
+They are in the order that they were added.
 It is the applications responsibility to sort dialog and transcriptions if they are needed in chronological order.

 ### analysis Objects Array